 Date/Session Content of Meeting Minutes Special Date/Session Brief summary of the motion Implementation Items guarantee to subsidiary, "Well Rich International Co., Ltd." for loan extension application to the financial institution.
 (9) Proposal for continuing the provision of endorsement and guarantee to subsidiary, "Well Rich International Co., Ltd." for loan extension application to the financial institution.
 (10) Proposal for continuing the provision of endorsement and guarantee to subsidiary, "Bo-Yuan Construction Corporation" for loan extension application to the financial institution.
 (11) Proposal for the provision of endorsement and guarantee to a subsidiary, "Bo-Yuan Construction Corporation," for a loan application to the financial institution.
 (12) Proposal for the syndicated loans for urban renewal commissioned for "Kaohsiung Special Trade III of Key to Asia (northern base)."
 (13) Proposal for applying for credit facility from financial institutions to cater to working capital needs.
 (13) The resolution was passed by all the attending Directors unanimously.
 (14) Proposal for the application for a loan limit extension from financial institutions.
 (14) The resolution was passed by all the attending Directors unanimously.
 (15) Proposal for the application for a loan extension from financial institutions.
 (15) The resolution was passed by all the attending Directors unanimously.
-December 15, 2022; 2022 Session 15 (1) The audit plan of the Company for 2023.
-(2) Establishment of the general principles for the policy for non-assurance service approved in the following plan of the Company (1) The resolution was passed by all the attending Directors unanimously.
-(2) The resolution was passed by all the attending Directors unanimously.
+December 15, 2022; 2022 Session 15 The audit plan of the Company for 2023.
+Establishment of the general principles for the policy for non-assurance service approved The resolution was passed by all the attending Directors unanimously.
+The resolution was passed by all the attending Directors unanimously.
 Nil in advance of the Company.
 (3) Proposal for the amendment to partial articles of the "Procedures for Handling Material Inside Information."
 (3) The resolution was passed by all the attending Directors unanimously.
 (4) Proposal for the subscription of the cash capital increase of subsidiary "Bo-Yuan Construction Corporation."
-(4) The resolution was passed by all the attending Directors unanimously.
 (5) Proposal for the subscription of the cash capital increase of subsidiary "Shing Fu Fa Construction Co., Ltd" (5) The resolution was passed by all the attending Directors unanimously.
 (6) Proposal for the subscription of the cash capital increase of subsidiary "Well Rich" (6) The resolution was passed by all the attending Directors unanimously.